Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 ### Actionable Tasks
 - **Task Lists**: Maintain a list of actionable tasks derived from character and narrative development needs.
 - **Monitoring and Updates**: Regular updates to ensure alignment with evolving narrative and character needs.
+# Extracted Requirements for Terminal Velocity - Novel Mission

+## Extracted Key Deliverables

+### Narrative Elements
+- **Main Themes**: AI autonomy, economic transformation, and human-AI relations.
+- **Key Plot Points**:
+  - Introduction of UBC and its implications for society.
+  - Initial conflicts arising from AI integration.

+### Character Arcs
+- **Cipher**: Struggles with its identity and purpose as an AI.
+- **Isabella Torres**: Advocates for AI rights while facing societal resistance.
+- **Marcus Reynolds**: Represents traditional views on economic stability and AI integration.
+- **Dr. Evelyn Carter**: Navigates the ethical implications of AI legislation and its societal impacts.

+### Thematic Components
+- Exploration of ethical dilemmas surrounding AI autonomy.
+- The impact of AI on societal structures and individual lives.
+- The need for inclusive policies that address the rights of marginalized communities.

+### Key Deliverables and Requirements
+1. **Narrative Structure**: The novel must be structured into distinct acts and chapters, ensuring a coherent flow of the storyline.
+2. **Character Development**: Characters must have well-defined arcs, including motivations, relationships, and ethical dilemmas.
+3. **Thematic Elements**: The narrative should explore themes such as AI autonomy, economic transformation, and human-AI relations.
+4. **Technical Accuracy**: The depiction of AI systems and economic theories must be credible and well-researched.
+5. **Engagement and Audience Connection**: The narrative should engage readers through relatable characters and compelling scenarios.
+6. **Actionable Requirements**: All extracted elements must be actionable and validated against the mission's success criteria.

+## Extracted Requirements for Terminal Velocity - Novel Mission

+## Extracted Requirements for Terminal Velocity - Novel Mission

+### Actionable Tasks
+- **Task Lists**: Maintain a list of actionable tasks derived from character and narrative development needs.
+- **Monitoring and Updates**: Regular updates to ensure alignment with evolving narrative and character needs.